You are currently on Hearing Direct UK

 Particularly useful for those who wear hearing aids for protracted periods of time, Eargene Skin Relief is one of the only creams on the market designed specifically for itchy ears.

-If itchy ears become a real concern, even more so with known skin conditions, it is advised that you seek guidance from a pharmacist or your GP.
+If itchy ears become a real concern, even more so with known skin conditions, we advise that you seek guidance from a pharmacist or your GP.
 They will be able to help identify what is really going on and how to treat it.

 If the cause is a direct result of your hearing aid. you may have to get in touch with its manufacturer for best recommendations on how to improve your devices fit.